astral-sh/uv/STYLE.md

 ### Colors and style

-1. All CLI output should be interpretable and understandable _without_ the use of color and other styling.
+1. All CLI output must be interpretable and understandable _without_ the use of color and other styling.
 (For example: even if a command is rendered in green, wrap it in backticks.)
 1. `NO_COLOR` must be respected when using any colors or styling.
 1. `UV_NO_PROGRESS` must be respected when using progress-styling like bars or spinners.
-1. In general, we use:
+1. In general, use:
     - Green for success.
     - Red for error.
     - Yellow for warning.